NGBRDCH1EF/Ping-RS3-Servers/README.md

 1. Practice Python
     1. ~~use subprocesses~~
     2. ~~run some commands in background for speed~~
-    3. present info reasonably
+    3. ~~present info reasonably~~
+    4. give sort options
+        1. sort by min
+        2. sort by max
+        3. sort by avg
+        4. ascending/descending
+        5. maybe some more statistics after having the data exported
-    4. Export to some file format
+    5. Export to some file format
+    6. Make GUI?
 2. Learn how to use Git/GitHub